 Networking for Introverts

-It can be incredibly difficult when you’re a bit of an introvert, especially when you have to work a room and get to know people.
+It can be incredibly difficult to network when you’re a bit of an introvert, especially when you have to work a room and get to know people.
 If you’re not much of an outgoing person, having to attend events attended by ridiculously large crowds and make yourself likeable and interesting can feel like diving face-first into a mosh pit.

 Even though the conventional image of an entrepreneur is a loud extrovert, this doesn’t mean that shy people should be at a disadvantage in the business world.
 There are, in fact, several benefits to having a more reserved nature.
 Research conducted by Adam Grant, a management professor at Wharton School found that introverts are actually more effective leaders and more adaptable in the workplace than their extroverted counterparts.
 Therefore, my dear introverts, there is definitely more than one path to career success.

 Maybe networking is often connoted with visibility, but that doesn’t mean that you always have to be the centre of attention if you want to be successful at networking.
 Just relax and let your true introverted self shine.

 Networking for Extroverts